How To Get The Best Camping or Outdoor Photographs On A Budget of $0.00 (Or double your money back.):

 Short answer: Hell yeah.
 Remember Kathy Ryan?
 Well, we’re no Kathy Ryan.
 But we have a smartphone and a mirrorless Olympus, and we’re gonna see what we can accomplish with what we have.

 At Lone Loon Song, our focus (Hah!
 Ya see what we did there?
 Never gets old!) when it comes to capturing breathtaking outdoor scenes, (the scenes, not the photos necessarily – yet) or just preserving your adventures to sharing them with friends, is to get the best results for the least investment of cash and effort.
 Let’s be honest, though, it’s gonna take a reasonable amount of both.
-Nothing worth having is just gonna fall in your lap.
-Sorry about your illusions.
-(That’s our philosophy about everything, BTW.)
-We’re only going to talk about what we think is important so that down the road when you’re ready to make a buying decision, (or not, as the case may well be,) you’ll be armed with the information we feel is most important for you to consider.

 So let’s look into this.
 Full disclosure: While nobody has ever accused us of being independently wealthy we do love our camping and outdoor images.
 Don’t get us wrong, now, we’re not about to mortgage the farm to get a few photographs or a few frames of video, but we’re not above shelling out a few bucks to get some great photos, either.
 (Goldilocks!)